rgraziosi-fbk/LSTM-Daemon-Action/README.md

   ```
 ## Running the script

-Once created the environment, you can perform training and testing by running the following python scripts dg_training.py  and dg_predictiction.py  through command line as is described below:
+Once created the environment, you can perform training and testing by running the following python scripts dg_training.py  and dg_predictiction.py  through command line as  described below:

 *Training LSTM for suffix prediction and remaining time:* To perform this task you need to set the required activity (-a) as 'training' followed by the name of the (-f) event log, and all the following parameters: